 TRY A LITTLE HEAT

-Some women find that gentle heat near their boobs reduces swelling and eases breast pain.
+Some women find that gentle heat near their breasts reduces swelling and soreness.
 You can buy stick-on heat pads or use a traditional wheat bag warmed through in the microwave.

 A word of warning though – don’t put anything too hot on your tatas.
 The skin around that area is very delicate and if you scald them, you’re really going to know about it.